mainmatter/playbook/project-flow/full-service/README.md

 # Full Service Project Flow

-## Full Service

-In Full-Service projects, we guide the client through the entire project, transforming their business problems through all-encompassing software solutions.
+In Full Service projects, we guide clients through an entire project, addressing their business problems with bespoke digital products.

 One of the main goals here is to strike a balance between the fact that we cannot commit to a deadline for a big project, the client needing to get